jahidulmomin77/Brilliant-Cloud-Docs/subnet.md

 ## Brilliant Cloud platform Subnet

 Each Subnet should be attached with VPC.
 Each VPC can contain at most four subnet.
-You can define your subnet as public subnet and private subnet.

 ## creating a Subnet